vmware-samples/validated-solutions-for-cloud-foundation/cba/docs/sample-project/3-configure-custom-specs.md

 11. On the **Ready to complete** page, review the settings and click **Finish**.

-12. Repeat this procedure for each additional Linux customization specification.

-13. Repeat this procedure for each VI workload domain vCenter Server in each VMware Cloud Foundation instance.

 ## Terraform Procedure

 1. Navigate to the Terraform example in the repository.